TexteaInc/funix/README.md

 python3 -m funix hello
 ```

-A web app will be launched at `http://localhost:80` (use ``-P {PORT Number}` if you are not root or sudo) and automatically opened in a browser window.
+A web app will be launched at `http://localhost:3000` and automatically opened in a browser window.

 ![screenshots/hello.png](https://github.com/TexteaInc/funix-doc/raw/main/screenshots/hello.png)